Skip to Content

 • Have some tissues ready to clean off the sap as it oozes and oil the knife(not the handle)well, I would also suggest using your oldest but sharpest knife.

-• have a large pan filled with water with half a teaspoon of turmeric to keep the cut and cleaned jackfruit from discoloring.
+• Have a large pan filled with water with half a teaspoon of turmeric to keep the cut and cleaned jackfruit from discolouring.

 Cut the raw jackfruit in two.